Timeline of the COVID-19 pandemic in Saskatchewan: Fall (October–December)

-December
+In early December, Moe reportedly engaged in an hour-long phone conversation with Nadine Ness, the head of "Unified Grassroots," one of the groups that had tried to take the province to court over its vaccination policies and one known for its opposition to public health measures and its links to protests at hospitals and COVID conspiracy theories.

 On December 16, the province announced that all adults that had received a second COVID-19 vaccine dose at least three months prior would become eligible to receive booster doses beginning December 20.

+On December 17, it was reported that the cost for the 27 ICU patients that were transferred from Saskatchewan to Ontario between October and December would be more than $1.3 million.

 By December 2021, Saskatchewan's daily case numbers and hospitalizations had seen a decline to levels not seen since August 2021.
 However, with the arrival of Omicron variant in the province, cases began to once again escalate by the end of the month, but hospitalizations continued to slowly decline in comparison to their earlier peak.
 A total of 896 cases were reported between December 24 and 28 (during which the SHA did not publish daily summaries due to the Christmas holiday), with increasing spread of Omicron variant province-wide, and especially in Regina and Saskatoon.

-While the Saskatchewan government had considered reimplementing restrictions on gatherings over the holiday period (as have all other provinces) to control the spread of Omicron variant, the province did not implement any new restrictions.
+While the Saskatchewan government had considered re-implementing restrictions on gatherings over the holiday period (as have all other provinces) to control the spread of Omicron variant, the province did not implement any new restrictions.
 However, Shahab recommended that residents keep gatherings "small and consistent", and "be very cautious with large gatherings".

 On December 30, Premier Moe announced that the province would not implement new public health orders at this time, and would (against the current recommendations of the Public Health Agency of Canada, but in line with new guidance issued by the U.S. CDC earlier that week) reduce the mandatory self-isolation period for COVID-19 positives who are fully-vaccinated (two doses) from ten to five days.
 The province will also no longer recommend PCR testing of asymptomatic individuals.